stratis-storage/stratisd/README.md

 `stratisd` executable in `./target/x86_64-unknown-linux-gnu/debug` as root.
 Pass the `--help` option for more information on additional developer options.

+##### Building tests
+The Makefile provides a target, build-tests which allows compiling the tests without running any of them, as a convenience to developers.

 ##### Secondary dependencies
 The rust library dbus-rs has an external dependency on the C dbus library [dbus development library](https://www.freedesktop.org/wiki/Software/dbus/).